-Smoked Chicken Thighs are juicy on the inside and crispy on the outside!
-This smoked chicken thigh recipe is a simple, easy, go-to that you are going to come back to again and again.
+Smoked Chicken Thighs are juicy on the inside and have crispy skin on the outside!
+This smoked chicken thigh recipe tastes so good, is simple, easy and will become a go-to that you are going to come back to again and again.

 Best Smoked Chicken Thighs